This post has nothing to do with making you a better trainer. Instead it's about how being a trainer makes you awesome at life.

 I had a nasty canker sore on my lip.
 So bad that I couldn't walk outside because the wind irritated it.
 My doctor misdiagnosed it and the medication didn't work.
 My client (who was the head of his department at a hospital) took one look and called me a prescription.
 I picked it up on my way home and applied the medicine that night.
 The next morning I woke up and it had closed up.
 Within 2 days it was gone.
 At that moment I knew that my network was the most valuable asset I could ever have.

 ThePTDC is built on an incredible network of industry elite and neighborhood trainers alike.
-It’s incredible.
-In the Race to the Top I said that an experts power doesn’t come from knowing.
+It's incredible.
+In Viralnomics I said that an experts power doesn't come from knowing.
 It comes from knowing where to find.
 My biggest business asset is my network.
 Within minutes with an email I can find out anything, have access to, or discover the expert in pretty much anything.
 It all was because of this seemingly insignificant kind deed performed by my client.

 Me: "10 reps"